 However, this has changed in the last decade when Lambrusco producers started to focus on quality more than quantity and launched bottles that deserve to be paired with the exquisite dishes of Emilia Romagna.

 Lambrusco is made in the Emilia Romagna region of Italy, to the south of Veneto where Venice is located.
 The capital of the region is Bologna, where the oldest university in the world is located.
 Needless to say, Bologna comes with its own historically rich past and intellectual heritage, which has now been transferred to Lambrusco wines.

 Emilia Romagna may not be one of the most famous regions of Italy but everybody knows some of its best products: Prosciutto di Parma (parma ham), balsamico Modena vinegar, Bologna’s mortadella or Parmigiano Reggiano (parmesan cheese).
-An Italian meal can hardly be complete without at least a few of these ingredients.
+An Italian meal can hardly be complete without at least a few of these typical foods from Bologna.

 The best way to drink and pair a Lambrusco wine

 Coming from Emilia Romagna, a region so well known for its food, the best accompaniment to a good glass of Lambrusco should be some of its most famous foods: Parmigiano-Reggiano cheese cubes, some slices of Parma ham and freshly baked bread with olive oil and maybe some vinegar.
 What better way to start a meal?

 Lambrusco, like in the memories of my childhood, can also be enjoyed on its own, before a meal, as a summer long aperitif.
 Whether it is served with some nibbles or on its own, give Lambrusco another chance and I am positive it will surprise you.